Multilinear Common Component Analysis via Kronecker Product Representation: Theory

 \section{Theory}

-Analyses in this section give the theoretical justification to Algorithm \ref{alg:algorithm_MCCA}.
-These analyses consist of two quantities.
-The first analysis is the relationship between the initial value of the parameters and the global optimum.
-The second analysis is the convergence for the method of iteratively updating parameter.
-The relationship shows that the initial value obtained by the proposed initialization is relatively close to the global maximum.
-If the initial value is close to the global maximum, we can obtain the global maximum even if the maximization problem is non-convex.
-In addition, the iteratively updating parameters enables the objective function (\ref{eq:MCCA_max_problem_each_mode}) to monotonically improve by solving the surrogate problem (\ref{eq:updating_problem}).
-By monotonically improving the function (\ref{eq:MCCA_max_problem_each_mode}), the estimated parameters always converge at the stationary point.
-The combination of these two results enables us to obtain the mode-wise global maximum.
+This section presents the theoretical and computational analyses for Algorithm \ref{alg:algorithm_MCCA}.
+Theoretical analyses consist of two steps.
+First, we prove that the initial values of parameters obtained in Section \ref{sec:initialization} are relatively close to the global optimal solution.
+If the initial values are close to the global maximum, then we can obtain the global optimal solution even if the maximization problem is non-convex.
+Second, we prove that the iterative updates of the parameters in Section \ref{sec:IterativeUpdateofParameters} monotonically increase the value of objective function (\ref{eq:MCCA_max_problem_each_mode}) by solving the surrogate problem (\ref{eq:updating_problem}).
+From the monotonically increasing property, the estimated parameters always converge at a stationary point.
+The combination of these two results enables us to obtain the mode-wise global optimal solution.
+In the computational analysis, we calculate computational cost for MCCA and then compare the cost with conventional methods.
+By comparing the costs, we investigate the computational efficacy of MCCA.

-\subsection{Analysis of upper and lower bounds}
+\subsection{Analysis of Upper and Lower Bounds}